Scientific Name(s): d-(+)-Biotin, hexahydro-2-oxo-1H-thieno[3,4-d]imidazole-4-pentanoic acid

 Safety and efficacy for dosages above those found in foods are unproven and should be avoided.

 Anticonvulsant medicines may lower biotin status.
-Biotin consumption has been shown to interfere with some laboratory assay results, including thyroid function tests.
+Biotin consumption has been shown to interfere with some laboratory assay results, including troponin, thyroid function, parathyroid, 25-hydroxy vitamin D, follicle stimulating hormone, luteinizing hormone, cortisol, C-peptide, prolactin, and testosterone tests.

 Few adverse reactions have been reported in limited clinical studies.

 Biotin as used in cosmetic preparations is considered safe.
 Limited studies suggest reproductive and developmental toxicity may be associated with biotin intake during pregnancy.

 Biotin is a water-soluble B-vitamin found naturally in many foodstuffs, although the content varies widely.
 Biotin is highly concentrated in liver (100 mcg per 100 g), whereas most other meats contain small amounts (1 mcg per 100 g).
 Leafy green vegetables, peanuts, Saskatoon berries, and raw egg yolk also contain large amounts of biotin.Food and Nutrition 1998 Egg whites, however, contain the protein avidin, which binds very tightly to biotin, reducing its bioavailability.Food and Nutrition 1998 A usual Western diet contains adequate amounts of biotin.Flume 2001 Biotin is also synthesized by intestinal microflora; however, how this contributes to the amount of biotin available in the body is unclear.Flume 2001, Food and Nutrition 1998, Said 2011